Workforce Development at GCU

 - Recruitment: Involving the community and recruiting those with a passion for pursuing their trade demonstrates our responsibility and commitment to the workforce.

-- Responsibility: Our trade courses teach students how to perform respectable work while demonstrating principles of honor, pride and responsibility.
+- Responsibility: Our trade certificates teach students how to perform respectable work while demonstrating principles of honor, pride and responsibility.

 - Retention: Our trade students have access to GCU’s learning resources that can help support them as they complete their courses.

-- Results: These courses are designed to generate results and can equip students with the technical skills they need to enter or continue to work toward their careers.
+- Results: These undergraduate certificates are designed to generate results and can equip students with the technical skills they need to enter or continue to work toward their careers.

 - Request: We are always looking to expand the opportunities we can offer our students by partnering with organizations in Arizona to help provide solutions to workforce shortages.